Frost diagram: Disproportionation and comproportionation

 In regards to electrochemical reactions, two main types of reactions can be visualized using the Frost diagram.
-Comproportionation is when two equivalents of an element, differing in oxidation number, combine to form a product with an intermediate oxidation number.
-Disproportionation is the opposite reaction, in which two equivalents of an element, identical in oxidation number, react to form two products of differing oxidation numbers.
+Comproportionation is when two equivalents of an element, differing in oxidation state, combine to form a product with an intermediate oxidation state.
+Disproportionation is the opposite reaction, in which two equivalents of an element, identical in oxidation state, react to form two products with differing oxidation states.